Saco-de-patatas/2514F062-Template/README.md

 ## Note

-* AIR32F103, MH32F103A and MH2103A series
+* OEM marked 2514F062 (Found in cheap J-LinkOBs from Aliexpress)/ Some marked STM32f103C8T6 chips within cheap bluepills... (the real part for these isn't known yet).
+  * Very similar to the MH2103Ax (and their aliases).
+Some differences are present, but all the magic peripherals are there, TRNG and DACs have been tested.
+  * PLL over x16 has been changed/undocumented.
+Still more research (or the disclosure of a private document) is needed.
+  * Using PLL x16 and a 16MHz crystal in a cheap bluepill, running at 256MHz is stable (one week of continuous testing at this speed).
+  * Megahunt MCUs use to run at 216MHz standard speed.
-  * Supplied by different vendors, but they are the same from the software aspect of view.
+  * This variant is almost the same from the software aspect of view, minor changes have been implemented to the parent template.
-  * The electrical characteristics might be different, be careful when replacing them in production.
+  * The electrical characteristics might be different, be careful when replacing them in production, but as we currently don't know the internal code for the silicon die, this is not a big deal.
-* Unlock the hidden 97K RAM
+* Unlock the hidden 64K+1K RAM
-  * It's very likely the AIR32F103CBT6 you bought have 97K RAM - [Hedley Rainnie's blog](http://www.hrrzi.com/2022/12/the-air32f103.html)
+  * It's very likely the gadget you bought (J-LinkOB or El CheapoPill) has 64K+1K RAM - Here is the original hack [Hedley Rainnie's blog](http://www.hrrzi.com/2022/12/the-air32f103.html), it differs from the MH32F103A hack in that the RAM area located at 0x20010000 to 0x20017FFF is turned off (either not existent or disabled).
-  * This also apply to AIR32F103CCT6 and AIR32F103RPT6.
+  * This might also apply to other chips as this looks that Megahunt manufactures the silicon die and other OEM fit it within the final package.
-  * The hidden RAM can be unlocked by special registers, the hack has been integrated into startup_air32f10x.s.
-Thanks to @deividAlfa.
+  * The hidden RAM can be unlocked by the same special registers of the MH2103A, however the keys are different.
+The hack has been integrated into startup_air32f10x.s.
+Thanks to @deividAlfa for the original integration.
+ * Other variants:
+  * There is at least another 2 variants sharing the same core as the MH2103x
+    * The HL2103A[C] (Plenty of documentation in english)  Visit [HLKP](hlkpint.com) for more information, datasheets, STM32 migration...
+    * The networking SoC called W55MH32, with a great amount of documentation, an excellent SDK, and many tutorials out there in internet.

 ## Documents

 [WIKI](https://wiki.luatos.com/chips/air32f103/index.html) | [Datasheet](https://cdn.openluat-luatcommunity.openluat.com/attachment/20220605164850945_AIR32F103%E8%8A%AF%E7%89%87%E6%95%B0%E6%8D%AE%E6%89%8B%E5%86%8C1.0.0.pdf) | [Migrate From STM32](https://wiki.luatos.com/chips/air32f103/switchFromSxx.html) | [Keil SDK And Demos](https://gitee.com/openLuat/luatos-soc-air32f103)

-## LuatOS AIR32F103CBT6 EVB
+## LuatOS AIR32F103CBT6 EVB - Modified for working with this 2514F062

 [EVB Schematis](https://cdn.openluat-luatcommunity.openluat.com/attachment/20220605164915340_AIR32CBT6.pdf) | [PCB](https://wiki.luatos.com/_static/bom/Air32F103.html)